 Born in the UK, I studied Fine Art at Leeds University and Bennington College, USA, before gaining a PhD in the History and Theory of Art from the University of Kent at Canterbury.

 I have a broad experience of developing and curating commissioned work for the public realm.
-My works are site responsive and explore the geometric, historic and visual qualities that inform the way in which we experience or might re-experience specific places.
-I have recently begun exploring the geometric and historic contexts that determine a sense of the landscapes of Kent and the South East of England, where I currently live.
+My works are site responsive and explore the geometric, historic and visual qualities that inform the way in which we experience, or might re-experience, specific places.
+My most recent sculptural works explore the landscapes of Kent and the South East of England, where I live.